EDS-Bioinformatics-Laboratory/ENCORE/Manuscript/0_README.md

   * *Supplementary data*

-  * *Reference library (e.g., EndNote, Mendeley, Bibtex, rtf)*
+  * *Reference library (e.g., EndNote, Mendeley, BibTeX, rtf)*

   * *Review reports + rebuttals*

-  * *All tables and figures that are required for the publication should be duplicated from the \Results directories to the Manuscript directory to ensure this directory is self-contained.*
+  * *All tables and figures that are required for the publication should be duplicated from the \Results directories to the \Manuscript directory to ensure this directory is self-contained.*